 Mode 3 - Public Transport: Just like trains, India also has a crazy big network of Public transport in every part of the land.
 From buses, autos, jeeps, vans, and whatnot.
-Also, these are so cheap that you won't believe it.
+Also, these are so cheap that you won't believe the rates.
 It's hands down the most economic mode.

 Mode 4 - Flights: For longer distances, of course, book a flight.
 Use websites like Skyscanner or Wego to compare prices and book in advance.
 You could also use your credit card points to get a free flight!
 Follow @livefromalounge & @shipraatalounge from Live At A Lounge on Instagram for more tips on the ideal utilization of credit card points with respect to the Indian context.

-Mode 4 - Private Transport: Private transport, especially the sleeper buses are also a great option when looking at budget and duration for certain places. (eg: For Hampi, we boarded a bus from Mumbai to Hampi - duration 17 hrs, the train, however, would take about 20-24 hrs and the ticket cost was almost the same.)
+Mode 4 - Private Transport: Private transport, especially those sleeper buses, is also a great option when looking at budget and duration for certain places. (eg: For Hampi, we boarded a bus from Mumbai to Hampi - duration 17 hrs, the train, however, would take about 20-24 hrs and the ticket cost was almost the same.)

-Always weigh in the transport options and the costs so as to see what you can opt for within your set budgets.
+Always weigh in the transport options and the costs to see what you can opt for within your set budgets.

 3) How to get the best deals on accommodation?

-Another part of travel that requires a big chunk of your budget is the accommodation.
-You need not worry about finding an ideal place to stay in budget in India as long as you use these budget hacks to save some bucks.
+Another part of travel that requires a big chunk of your budget is accommodation.
+You need not worry about finding an ideal place to stay on budget in India as long as you use these budget hacks to save some bucks.